 The proposed research activities have numerous mitigation measures intended to reduce the probability of interaction and to minimize the probability of mortality in the event of interactions.
+No acoustic research of ADDs would take place in the range of the GOM DPS of Atlantic salmon.
 In summary, there is no indication that the anticipated extremely small amount of Atlantic salmon take (lethal or sublethal) resulting from turtle research activities poses a threat to the recovery of the GOM DPS of Atlantic salmon.